Low Vision vs. Blindness — What Nurses in California and Oregon Need to Know

 Inclusive Physical Therapy: Communicating Effectively with Patients Experiencing Hearing and Vision Loss

-Dual sensory impairment is far more common than most clinicians realize, yet rarely addressed thoroughly in professional training.
+Dual sensory impairment (DSI) is far more common than most clinicians realize, yet rarely addressed thoroughly in professional training.
 As sensory abilities decline, patients may struggle to follow instructions, lacking understanding to do exercices, or seem unengaged.

 Understanding how to communicate effectively with these patients is essential for providing ethical, culturally competent care—and for helping them achieve the best possible outcomes.